ILIAS-eLearning/ILIAS/tests/README.md

 In general test should focus on boundary conditions with 0, 1 and n.

 #### Time
-There are several things which should be considered regarding the walk clock time.
+There are several things which should be considered regarding the wall clock time.
 If some portion of code rely on time for example a timestamp.
-The unit test may work 1 or 2 times but will break in the future because time it self is not under the control of the test and developer.
+The unit test may work 1 or 2 times but will break in the future because time itself is not under the control of the test and developer.
 Therefore, the standard time sources must be faked with more controllable ones to make the tests repeatable (FI**R**ST).